Skip to main content

 In 1979 Williams expanded from running one car to two, and also really hit the big time.
 After taking its first Formula One victory in the British Grand Prix, courtesy of Clay Regazzoni, his team-mate Alan Jones then went on to win three of the next four races.
 The team ended the campaign as the team to beat, and carried that momentum on into the 1980 season, the team winning its first drivers’ (through Jones) and constructors’ world championships.

 As in 1982, Williams only scored one win in each of the 1983 and 1984 campaigns, although now it had faded from championship contention.
-Things picked up again towards the end of the 1985 season when the Didcot squad won the last three races of the year; British hero Nigel Mansell scoring the first two wins of his career while Rosberg won the finale.
+Things picked up again towards the end of the 1985 season when the Didcot squad won the last three races of the year; British hero Nigel Mansell scoring the first two wins of his career while Rosberg was victorious in the finale.

 In 1986 Piquet replaced Rosberg, and the Williams FW11 proved to be the class of the field.
 Mansell and Piquet scored several wins apiece, but they also took valuable points off of each other, to the extent that Alain Prost was able to snatch the drivers’ crown from them, although Williams was triumphant in the constructors’ championship.
 In 1987 Piquet secured his third and final world title, as although he scored less wins than team-mate Mansell he was more consistent.
 The constructors’ prize was again Willams’.